Welcome to the

 1) Maintain the necessary 3.7 cumulative weighted GPA.

 2) Attend all meetings, or pick up the minutes within two school days for equivalent credit.*

-3) Participate in the minimum number of hours of NHS-sponsored projects or activities with our school and community partners.
+3) Participate in 20 hours of NHS-sponsored projects or activities with our school and community partners.
 For clarification on what constitutes acceptable service, please read the 'Service Hours PPT' which is a recap of information presented at the first NHS meeting every year.
 Members are expected to continue community service activities on their own, but only 4 hours of outside service can count towards the 20 hours of required service.
 To get credit for these 4 'flex' hours, members must submit an Hours Verification form signed by an adult who is not a family member.
 There are hundreds of hours available to our members through our own signup calendar.